Who are Factary?

 Data sent to us by clients

 Factary understands that a non-profit’s fundraising data is one of its most important organisational assets.
-Where a client enters into contract with us for the provision of research services and provides us with its data (“client data”), to enable the performance of research services (for example, a Database Screening), we manage the security and processing of that data, including any personal data it contains, to the highest of standards and in accordance with the law, and ensuring data compliancy with the DPA and GDPR.
+Where a client enters into contract with us for the provision of research services and provides us with its data (“client data”), to enable the performance of research services (for example, a Database Screening), we manage the security and processing of that data, including any personal data it contains, to the highest of standards and in accordance with the law, and ensuring data compliancy with the DPA and UK GDPR.

 Factary will carry out its services as Data Processor and the client will remain Data Controller throughout the processing agreement.